-It is much easier to post something than what it is to rebuild your brand.
+It is much easier not to post something than it is to rebuild your brand.
 When it comes to posting, you should definitely not follow the approach of just apologizing later.

 To some extent, you can actually be prepared for trending topics (and you do not need to have any psychic abilities).
 National holidays, TV premiers, movie releases, and major events tend to become trending topics.
 So, marking these days on your calendar should be part of your marketing strategy.
 It is much easier to anticipate trends and plan ahead.
 As a matter of fact, you can even include content and hashtags about these anticipated trends before the actual event to help grow the excitement.

 While Twitter is a great platform for identifying trending topics, there are many other tools and social media platforms that you can also use to find out what is currently trending on the web.
 Here are 11 tools and platforms to get you started.

 Google Trends can be an excellent tool for creating content that attracts organic traffic as the information it offers is grounded directly in search results.
 To work out which topics are currently trending, it analyzes a percentage of topic/keyword searches by taking into consideration the location and time.

 2. YouTube Trends

 After Google, YouTube is the second biggest search engine in the United States.
 So, it is a must-use platform for identifying trending topics.
 To help users determine which topics are currently trending, YouTube offers a trending feed.
 You can also use the subcategories to identify trending topics in specific areas.